-Assessment of Continuous, Unconventional Oil and Gas Resources, Mancos Shale
+Assessment of Continuous, Unconventional Oil and Gas Resources, Piceance Basin

-A previous USGS assessment of the Mancos Shale in the Piceance Basin was completed in 2003 as part of a comprehensive assessment of the greater Uinta-Piceance Province.

-That, however, pre-dated the modern expansion of hydraulic fracturing, making reassessment necessary.
-This current assessment of the Mancos Shale differs from the previous one in two ways: (1) it only assesses the Mancos Shale within the Piceance Basin and (2) the Mancos Shale strata are subdivided vertically into separate Assessment Units (AUs) that each differ in geological characteristics that control hydrocarbon accumulation type and extent, the type of drilling and completion techniques applied, and the distribution of estimated ultimate recovery volumes of producing wells (Figure 1).
-Since the last assessment, more than 2,000 wells have been drilled and completed in one or more intervals within the Mancos Shale of the Piceance Basin.
-In addition, the USGS ERP drilled a research core in the southern Piceance Basin that provided significant new geologic and geochemical data that were used to refine the 2003 assessment of undiscovered, technically recoverable oil and gas in the Mancos Shale.
+Two USGS assessments of the Mancos Shale in the Piceance Basin were completed, the first in 2003 as part of a comprehensive assessment of the greater Uinta-Piceance Province and the most recent in 2016.
+The 2003 assessment pre-dated the modern expansion of hydraulic fracturing, making re-assessment necessary.
+The 2016 assessment of the Mancos Shale differed from the previous one in two ways: (1) it only assessed the Mancos Shale within the Piceance Basin and (2) the Mancos Shale strata were subdivided vertically into separate Assessment Units (AUs) that each differ in geological characteristics that control hydrocarbon accumulation type and extent, the type of drilling and completion techniques applied, and the distribution of estimated ultimate recovery volumes of producing wells (Figure 1).
+In the time interval between the two assessments, more than 2,000 wells had been drilled and completed by industry in one or more intervals within the Mancos Shale of the Piceance Basin, the data from which was incorporated into geological studies conducted by the USGS that underpinned the assessment.